Simon of Cyrene: Biblical accounts

 A burial cave in the Kidron Valley discovered in 1941 by E. L. Sukenik, belonging to Cyrenian Jews and dating before AD 70, was found to have an ossuary inscribed twice in Greek "Alexander son of Simon".
-It cannot, however, be certain that this refers to the same person..
+It cannot, however, be certain that this refers to the same person.

-Also venerated in the Roman Catholic Church.

-Gnostic and Islamic views
+Gnostic views

 Gnostic

 According to some Gnostic traditions, Simon of Cyrene, by mistaken identity, suffered the events leading up to the crucifixion.
 This is the story presented in the Second Treatise of the Great Seth, although it is unclear whether Simon or another actually died on the cross.
 This is part of a belief held by some Gnostics that Jesus was not of flesh, but only took on the appearance of flesh (see also Basilides, and Swoon hypothesis).

 Basilides, in his gospel of Basilides, is reported by Irenaeus as having taught a docetic doctrine of Christ's passion.
 He states the teaching that Christ, in Jesus, as a wholly divine being, could not suffer bodily pain and did not die on the cross; but that the person crucified was, in fact, Simon of Cyrene.
 Irenaeus quotes Basiledes: